Samery00/Lisp-and-prolog/README.md

-# Lisp
+# Lisp and prolog
-some useful functions in lisp
+some useful functions in lisp and prolog for academic interests